 We often tell ourselves that we have a right to do what we want, to choose how and with whom we spend our free time, to decide what we wear and how we look.
 These rights are extremely important.
-It is what becoming (1) independent adult is all about.
-However, when we (2) independent adult is all about.
-However, when we (2) independent adult is from a child into an adult, we should remember that in every family there are both children and parents.
+It is what becoming (1) an independent adult is all about.
+However, when we (2) are changing from a child into an adult, we should remember that in every family there are both children and parents.

 Of course we have rights, but we should also be given some responsibilities at home.
-It is not fair to demand our independence if we still depend on other people to do (3) shopping for us, clean the bathroom and (4) our meals (not to mention getting pocket money to go out with friends).
+It is not fair to demand our independence if we still depend on other people to do (3) our/the shopping for us, clean the bathroom and (4) make/prepare our meals (not to mention getting pocket money to go out with friends).
 If we want to become independent, mature adults, we have to start doing things for ourselves and taking care of ourselves and those around us.
-After all, parents have (5) rights, too, for example, the right to rest and relax.
+After all, parents have (5) got/their/some rights, too, for example, the right to rest and relax.